 An upgrade project was therefore commissioned to expand the treatment capacity suitable for the future.

-Work on site began in March 2016, working in partnership with Doosan Enpure and Interserve Construction Ltd, to build the new works and will continue till August 2020.
+Work on site began in March 2016, working in partnership with Interserve Construction Ltd on construction alongside Mott MacDonald Bentley (MMB) who joined the project July 2021.

 The new works will comprise of: